mathjax/MathJax/CONTRIBUTING.md

 If you want to get involved with testing MathJax, there is a set of QA Documentation [in our testing framework](https://github.com/MathJax/MathJax-testing).

-Essentially though, [check out the latest develop](#contribute-to-core), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!
+Essentially though, [check out the latest develop branch](#contribute-to-core), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!

 #### Checking out a Pull Request